 There was a certain fella in my extended family.
 We’ll call him … Uncle Shifty.
 Not for any reason in particular.
 It just suited him.
-Well, Uncle Shifty used to work at a certain chain restaurant and thus knew their exact recipe for antojitos.
-They are good antojitos.
+Well, Uncle Shifty used to manage a Montana’s restaurant chain where they served deliciousssss antojitos.
 Really good antojitos.
 Don’t know what an antojito is?
 Don’t worry about it.
 If you like tasty, delicious appetizer treats you’ll like em.

 At the time of his employment at the restaurant we didn’t see Uncle Shifty on a regular basis, but when we did he’d sometimes show up with an antojito or two.
 Once for Christmas he showed up with 30 of the snacks.
 Sadly I didn’t have room in my freezer for them.
 So I gave away 5 steaks to free up room.
 Yes.
 They’re that good.